 Active listening is the most powerful tool in your contract negotiation toolbox.
 During the testing stage, you and the supplier should ask questions and actively listen to the answers.

 Active listening is how procurement professionals gain understanding (which also builds leverage) by learning what is truly important to the supplier.
 In addition, knowing what’s important helps you understand where they may be willing and able to compromise.

 Stage 4: Proposing

 If you’re in an actual face-to-face meeting and you’ve learned things during the opening and testing stages that require you to modify your intended proposal, it is perfectly OK at this point to request a quick break.
-Give yourself a few moments, if needed, to shift your proposal based on the new understanding you’ve just gained.
+Give yourself a few moments, if needed, to shift your bid based on the new understanding you’ve just gained.

 Stage 5: Bargaining

 You may skip right over the bargaining stage if all goes smoothly and both parties agree with the proposal.
-But if not, during this stage, you and the supplier will consider making some compromises.
+But if not, during this stage, you and the supplier will consider making compromises.

 Stage 6: Agreement